-By the end our plan:

-Ensure that we are taking highly effective action to support students who cannot meet our behaviour expectations so that they can continue with their education.

-Behaviour and Attitude to Learning

-- Number of detentions decreased

-- Number of fixed exclusions decreased

-- · Number of permanent exclusions decreased

-- Provide a Learning support unit.
+4. By the end our plan: Sustained high levels of wellbeing from 2024/25 demonstrated by: Aspirations · Pupil voice states that there is an increased optimism about Pupil To achieve and sustain improved wellbeing for all Premium pupils' future/career. pupils, including those · A greater proportion of Pupil Premium pupils will have access to who are disadvantaged. aspirational opportunities that extend beyond the curriculum. qualitative data from student voice, student and parent surveys and teacher observations. a significant increase in participation in enrichment activities. · particularly among disadvantaged pupils.
+5. By the end our plan: Ensure that we are taking highly effective action to support students who cannot meet our behaviour expectations so that they can continue with their education.
+Behaviour and Attitude Number of detentions decreased to Learning Number of fixed exclusions decreased Number of permanent exclusions decreased Provide a Learning support unit.
 Primarily supports vulnerable students.
 Providing a nurturing environment, supporting students with a number of issues including poor mental health.
 Established reflection and internal exclusion room as well as developing a network of appropriate AP providers.

-- Provide a BMR (Behaviour Modification Room) to support the behaviour system.
+Provide a BMR (Behaviour Modification Room) to support the behaviour system.
 This will support students who find it difficult to display positive learning behaviour in the classroom.
-A mentoring role focussing on reflecting on actions and restorative practice. - Students to cover the same curriculum subjects whilst within the BMR and therefore no loss of learning and students get better teacher student ratios.

-By the end our plan:

-To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.

-- Sustained high attendance from 2024/25 demonstrated by: - the overall absence rate for all pupils being no more than 5%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. - the percentage of all pupils who are persistently absent being below 15% and the figure among disadvantaged pupils being no more than 8% lower than their peers.
+A mentoring role focussing on reflecting on actions and restorative practice.
+Students to cover the same curriculum subjects whilst within the BMR and therefore no loss of learning and students get better teacher student ratios.
+6. By the end our plan: Sustained high attendance from 2024/25 demonstrated by: To achieve and sustain the overall absence rate for all pupils being no more than 5%, and improved attendance for the attendance gap between disadvantaged pupils and their nonall pupils, particularly disadvantaged peers being reduced by 2%. disadvantaged our the percentage of all pupils who are persistently absent being below 15% and the figure among disadvantaged pupils being no more than 8% lower than their peers.

+pupils.